elastic/kibana/x-pack/plugins/fleet/dev_docs/local_setup/enrolling_agents.md

 Official documentation: https://www.elastic.co/guide/en/fleet/current/elastic-agent-container.html

-The main advantage of running Elastic Agents on a Docker container is a one command setup that can be easily to scripted (see [Using the `run_dockerized_agent.sh` script](#using-the-run_dockerized_agentsh-script) below).There are a few limitations, however, including:
+The main advantage of running Elastic Agents in a Docker container is a one command setup that can be easily be scripted (see [Using the `run_dockerized_agent.sh` script](#using-the-run_dockerized_agentsh-script) below).
+There are a few limitations, however, including:
 - Agents cannot be upgraded.
 - Elastic Defend cannot be installed.

 To use dockerized Fleet Server and agents, make sure the default Fleet Server host and default output defined in your `kibana.dev.yml` use `host.docker.internal`.

-In Fleet UI, this should be reflected in Fleet settings:
+In Fleet UI, these host URLs should be reflected in the Settings page:
 ![Fleet settings UI showing hosts for dockerized agents](./screenshots/docker_fleet_settings.png)

 ### Running a Fleet Server